Mitigating Multimodal Hallucinations via Gradient-based Self-Reflection: Experiments

 \textbf{Variation in Improvement Across Question Categories}.
 Fig.~\ref{fig:amber_d} presents F1 scores across various question categories using LLaVA-v1.5 \cite{liu2024llava}.
 Our method improves performance across all categories, with the largest gains in existence, attributes, and state—categories strongly tied to visual cues, benefiting from enhanced visual token influence.

 \textbf{Variation in Improvement Across MLLMs}.
-Our method achieves the most significant improvement on mPLUG-Owl2 in object existence VQA (Tab.~\ref{tab:POPE}) and on LLaVA-v1.5 across various VQA categories (Tab.~\ref{tab:AMBER} discriminative), with minor improvement observed on InternVL2.
-This variation in performance correlates with the baseline visual influence ratios of the MLLMs.
+Our method achieves the most significant improvement on mPLUG-Owl2 (Tab.~\ref{tab:POPE}) and on LLaVA-v1.5 (Tab.~\ref{tab:AMBER}), Consistent performance gains are observed across modern MLLMs (LLaVA-v1.6, Qwen2-VL, and InternVL2).
+Compared with static heuristics (e.g., VCD), which may degrade performance due to overcorrection, our method maintains stable improvements across models.
+We further analyze and find that performance variation is correlated with the baseline visual influence ratio.
 Fig.~\ref{fig:pope_ratio} presents the visual influence ratios in object existence VQA, showing that LLaVA-v1.5 exhibits the lowest visual contribution, followed by mPLUG-Owl2.
 This lower baseline visual influence ratio allows our method to make more impactful adjustments.
 In contrast, InternVL2 has an original visual influence ratio exceeding $50\%$, resulting in minimal improvement when our method is applied.
 The strong performance of InternVL2 can be attributed to its original high visual influence ratio, further validating the motivation behind our approach.
-However, this dominant visual influence ratio in InternVL2 is not consistent across other question categories or in open-ended generation tasks \footnote{Results for other question categories and visualizations of open-ended generation are in supplementary.}, which allows our method to enhance its performance on the AMBER dataset (Tab.~\ref{tab:AMBER_New}).